-Installing and UpgradingBefore Taurus and after Python installation, check if you have the following modules installed: pip install --upgrade wheel setuptools Cython The simplest Taurus installation requires you to use pip package manager: pip install bzt and for upgrade: pip install --upgrade bzt Keep in mind that some additional software can be required depend on the test type (Java, specific Python tools like Locust, etc.).
-Below you can see some specific info for different operating systems.
-Unstable featuresWe use the following mark This is available only in unstable snapshot. for the features that will be released soon but at the moment can't be installed from PyPi and available in the pointed topic only.
-LinuxYou will need Python 3.7+ and Java installed.
-To install Taurus on Linux, do the following instructions: sudo apt-get update sudo apt-get install python3 default-jre-headless python3-tk python3-pip python3-dev libxml2-dev libxslt-dev zlib1g-dev net-tools sudo python3 -m pip install bzt Upgrading to latest is as simple as this: sudo python3 -m pip install --upgrade bzt Alternatively, you can install using virtualenv, and you won't need sudo privileges for Taurus.
+Installing and UpgradingBefore Taurus and after Python installation, check if you have the following modules installed: pip install --upgrade wheel setuptools Cython The simplest Taurus installation uses the pip package manager: pip install bzt and for upgrade: pip install --upgrade bzt Keep in mind that some additional software can be required depending on the test type (Java, specific Python tools like Locust, etc.).
+Below, you see specific installation info for different operating systems.
+Unstable featuresThe following note indicates a features will be released soon: This is available only in unstable snapshot.
+At the moment, this feature can't be installed from PyPi and is available from the linked page only.
+LinuxFirst verify that you have installed Python 3.7+ and Java.
+To install Taurus on Linux, follow these steps: sudo apt-get update sudo apt-get install python3 default-jre-headless python3-tk python3-pip python3-dev libxml2-dev libxslt-dev zlib1g-dev net-tools sudo python3 -m pip install bzt To upgrading to the latest release: sudo python3 -m pip install --upgrade bzt Alternatively, you can install it using virtualenv, and you won't need sudo privileges for Taurus.
 Please see virtualenv instructions for setting up your Python virtual environments, if you haven't done so already.
-Then, to install Taurus, type: pip install bzt Upgrade is simply: pip install --upgrade bzt Mac OSInstall Homebrew PackageYou can use brew package manager to install Taurus: brew install bzt
+Then, to install Taurus, type: pip install bzt Upgrade is simply: pip install --upgrade bzt Mac OSInstall the Homebrew PackageUse the brew package manager to install Taurus: brew install bzt

-You can also specify multiple config files in the docker run command with wildcards or as separate arguments like so: docker run -it --rm -v /tmp/my-test:/bzt-configs blazemeter/taurus *.yml docker run -it --rm -v /tmp/my-test:/bzt-configs blazemeter/taurus my-config-1.json my-config-2.json Additional Taurus Command-Line OptionsYou can still pass command-line options to Taurus through the Docker image.
-To do so, add the command line option at the end of the docker run command like so: docker run -it --rm -v /tmp/my-test:/bzt-configs blazemeter/taurus my-config-1.yml -o scenarios.sample.data-sources.0=data.csv Accessing Taurus ArtifactsIf you want to receive Taurus artifacts from a container, just mount some directory as /tmp/artifacts and files will get there.
-Following example gives you artifacts in /tmp/my-run-artifacts directory. docker run -it --rm -v /tmp:/bzt-configs -v /tmp/my-run-artifacts:/tmp/artifacts blazemeter/taurus Data Collection DisclaimerWe have Usage Statistics on our website.
+You can also specify multiple config files in the docker run command with wildcards or as separate arguments, as shown in the following example: docker run -it --rm -v /tmp/my-test:/bzt-configs blazemeter/taurus *.yml docker run -it --rm -v /tmp/my-test:/bzt-configs blazemeter/taurus my-config-1.json my-config-2.json Additional Taurus Command-Line OptionsYou can still pass command-line options to Taurus through the Docker image.
+To do so, add the following command line option at the end of the docker run command: docker run -it --rm -v /tmp/my-test:/bzt-configs blazemeter/taurus my-config-1.yml -o scenarios.sample.data-sources.0=data.csv Accessing Taurus ArtifactsIf you want to receive Taurus artifacts from a container, mount a directory such as /tmp/artifacts and files will be stored there.
+The following example stores artifacts in the /tmp/my-run-artifacts directory: docker run -it --rm -v /tmp:/bzt-configs -v /tmp/my-run-artifacts:/tmp/artifacts blazemeter/taurus Data Collection DisclaimerWe may display anonymous Usage Statistics on our website.
 That's why we collect the name of desktop OS, where you have run Taurus. |

 On this page: